n-dw/comments-rating/README.md

 ### IMPORTANT

 You must have the Comments plugin installed to use this plugin.
-Download it from https://github.com/engram-design/Comments
+Download it from https://github.com/n-dw/Comments This is a forked version of comments where I add an on delete event for comments.

 - Add the `commentsrating` directory into your `craft/plugins` directory.
 - Navigate to Settings -> Plugins and click the "Install" button.

 ## Templating